Skip to Content

 2. Create a Shopping List

-For protein, choose lean cuts like chicken, turkey, and fish.
-Other good protein sources include eggs, beans, Greek yogurt, cottage cheese, tofu, and peanut butter.
+When it comes to protein, choose lean options like chicken, turkey, and fish.
+Other excellent sources include eggs, beans, Greek yogurt, cottage cheese, tofu, and peanut butter.
+These foods keep you full longer and fuel your body for the day ahead.

 3. Track Your Calories